 The conference was an insightful introduction into the MuleSoft concept of API led connectivity – integration through reusable APIs, which play specific roles.
-Lack of connectivity can be damaging to businesses that don’t open up to other organisations or partners, stopping synergies and business partnerships that can be formed through flexible but secure API connectivity.
+Lack of connectivity can be damaging to businesses that don’t open up to other organisations or partners.
+This can stop synergies and business partnerships that can be formed through flexible but secure API connectivity.

-What MuleSoft offers to the integration space is a way to get rid of the tangled web of connectivity which can slow down change in some organisations, particularly those with legacy systems.
+What MuleSoft offers to the integration space is a way to get rid of the tangled web of connectivity.
+For some organisations, particularly those with legacy systems, this can limit their ability to change and adapt.
 Historically, integrations require a lot of development time and cost, and prone to failure.
-Over time the connections become a tangled web of point to point connections that are difficult to manage and maintain, especially as more integrations get added on.
+Over time you develop a tangled web of point to point connections.
+This tangled web is difficult to manage and maintain, especially as more integrations get added on.

-If one of our clients at Cloud Galacticos is developing a mobile app, the developers would just concentrate on just developing the mobile app not the APIs because they have access to reusable assets from the System and Process API (for connection to Salesforce or other legacy systems), hence development time considerably is reduced money is saved in the process.
-Therefore API led Development reduces IT projects failure.
-These small reusable APIs are sometimes called microservices and are something our team have been talking about for a while – you can see our COO Paul Battisson speaking at Dreamforce here and here.
+If one of our clients is developing a mobile app, our developers can concentrate on developing the mobile app and not the APIs.
+We can reuse assets from the System and Process API layers (to connect to Salesforce or other legacy systems), reducing development time and cost.
+These small reusable APIs are sometimes called microservices and are something our team have been talking about for a while.
+You can see our COO Paul Battisson speaking at Dreamforce here and here.

 All in all, Mike and I had an insightful couple of days in London.
 We’ve learned a lot, and look forward to putting our newly acquired knowledge to good use!
 We will also be looking out for the announcement of MuleSoft CONNECT 2020!

 If you would like to talk to us about how you could use an API-led approach to enhance your organisation, or are just looking for some Salesforce help in general, please reach out using the form below.